StephaneFeniar/Lottery-BestCombination/README.md

 |          3|          5|           0.05|            0.07|
 |          4|          5|           0.05|            0.07|

-We can see our new estimator using all the past lottery results is even more accurate than the estimator using only the last lottery result:
+We can see our new estimator using all the past draws results is even more accurate than the estimator using only the first draw result:

 * A better accuracy for 8 combinations out of 10
 * An Mean Absolute Error of 2.9 vs 4.3
 * The estimator succeed to recommanded 2 good combinations: [3-5] [4-5] which indeed have a low playing frequency.

 Now you're familliar by the approach let's apply it to a real lottery : [EuroMillions](http://en.wikipedia.org/wiki/EuroMillions)